 PUTTING MORE ENERGY USE INFO IN YOUR HANDS

-Duquesne Light is exchanging existing electric meters with new digital models.
+Over the past several years, Duquesne Light has exchanged existing electric meters with new digital models across the Pittsburgh region.
 These exchanges, which began in 2015, are part of an overall upgrade of the company’s metering infrastructure required by Pennsylvania Act 129.

-The new digital meter will operate as your existing meter does today, and you will not notice any difference in how it measures your electric use.
-As the advanced metering infrastructure is activated in your neighborhood, DLC will offer a variety of programs and services that can help you save energy, in addition to benefiting the environment.
+As the advanced metering infrastructure was activated in various local neighborhoods, DLC began offering a variety of programs and services that can help you save energy, in addition to benefiting the environment.

 - Online tools that provide access to your electric usage information 24-7 and help you discover ways to manage your bill